AndreasLengkeek/EdgeGym/README.md

     ```html
     <!--
       This comment is 2 space indented.
-      The below div display an unordered list for topics.
+      The below div displays an unordered list for topics.
     -->
     <div>
       <ul>